How to Protect MySQL with Fail2Ban (Step-by-Step Guide for 2026)

 What is Fail2Ban?

-Fail2Ban is a lightweight intrusion prevention tool for Linux servers.
-It monitors log files for suspicious behavior—like repeated failed login attempts—and then bans those IPs automatically by modifying your firewall rules.
+Fail2Ban is a powerful and lightweight intrusion prevention system for Linux servers.
+It does this by monitoring system log files for any suspicious activity, such as repeated failed login attempts or unauthorized access.

 What Makes Fail2Ban Awesome?